myphuong0309/Brain-decoding-from-meg/README.md

 ## Data Preparation

-### Data Structure
+### Data Structure for Task 1

-Place your LibriBrain MEG data in `assets/data/` with the following structure:
+Place your LibriBrain MEG data for speech detection in `assets/data/`:

 ```
 assets/data/